Decrypto: Gameplay

-Laser Drive Expansion
+Expansions and editions

-The Decrypto Laser Drive Expansion is an optional rule addition to the main game.
+The Decrypto Laser Drive expansion was released in 2019 and added a set of optional rules.
 In each round, a category card is called and at least one of the Encryptor's clues must match the given category.
 If all three clues match the category the Encryptor's team receives a Laser Token, which can be spent to guess the opposing team's keywords to receive an Interception Token.

+In 2023, the Decrypto: 5th Anniversary Edition was released, which featured updated cover art and a new set of secret words.

 Reception

-The Guardian called Decrypto "an addictively brainy challenge, and a brilliant light and simple game for big groups" and praised it for its innovative gameplay in the espionage-themed board game genre.
+In 2022, Polygon listed Decrypto as one of the "best party games," with contributor Charlie Theel writing that "Decrypto is a very unusual party game that promises dramatic highs and lows.
+It captures a light sense of espionage and the payoff is tremendous."
+Owen Duffy, writing for The Guardian, called the game "an addictively brainy challenge, and a brilliant light and simple game for big groups" and praised it for its innovative gameplay in the espionage-themed board game genre.

-Awards

-Decrypto has been nominated for a number of minor board game awards.
-It was nominated for Best Party Game in The Dice Tower's 2018 Gaming Awards, a runner up for Best Party Game in BoardGameGeek's 2018 Golden Geek Award, and a finalist for Best Multiplayer General Strategy Game in the International Gamers Awards.
+Decrypto was nominated for Best Party Game in The Dice Tower's 2018 Gaming Awards and was a finalist for Best Multiplayer General Strategy Game in the International Gamers Awards.
 It was the winner of the 2019 UK Games Expo Best Party Game People's Choice Award and the 2019 Årets spill Best Party Game Award.